Raid on Šolta: Aftermath

 On 14 May a commemoration for the victims of the sinking of Marin II was held on the Prirovo cemetery on Vis, after which the recovered remains were laid to rest in a shared grave.
 On 17 May, the RM NOVJ Headquarters issued a critical report on the sinking with the decision to sail away from Vis being among the first to be questioned.
 According to the report, the ship should have made an attempt at reaching one of the deserted coves on Vis instead of sailing to open sea and exposing itself to possible air and naval attack.
-However, according to Matković (1966) the commander of Marin II indeed attempted that: with the port engulfed in flames from the bombing, he tried reaching the closest cove on Vis, only to be fired upon by Partisan shore batteries prompting him to sail about 2 nmi fom the Stončica lighthouse.
+However, according to Matković (1966) the commander of Marin II indeed attempted that: with the port engulfed in flames from the bombing, he tried reaching the closest cove on Vis, only to be fired upon by Partisan shore batteries prompting him to sail about 2 nmi from the Stončica lighthouse.
 Another point made by the RM NOVJ Headquarters was directed at the crew's continued futile attempts at signaling the German boats believing they were being attacked by mistake, when instead they should have used the precious time to attempt a dash towards Vis in an effort to come under the protection of the shore batteries or at least beach the ship to try and prevent a total loss of the ship and its crew.
 Further criticism was directed at other Partisan vessels due to their lack of an appropriate response.
 Several ships located in the Stončica cove witnessed the clash, but made no effort in sailing out and investigating or providing assistance in its aftermath.
 Similarly, the commander of the sailboat Jadran which was sailing from Šolta to Vis observed the clash, only to proceed straight towards the port of Vis after it was finished instead of providing assistance.
 Pribilović (1988) notes that the task of securing the area of operations was the responsibility of the Allies.
 Though one side of the area was covered by a patrol at Cape Ploča near Rogoznica, the other side of the area was left unsecured.
 He further considers that neither the Allies nor the RM NOVJ Headquarters had reliable intelligence regarding the presence of German torpedo boats in Boka Kotorska.

 Memorials on Šolta dedicated to the Partisans of the 1st and 12th brigades and the crew of Marin II killed during the raid.